pa2si/portfolio/README.md

-v 0.1.15
+v 0.1.16

 new:

-- added the text "berlin / germany based " in about text
+- share text adapted in ShareButton

 what's done: